JonasMht/jonas_website/content/post/about-me/index.md

 ---

 ## Introduction
-Hello everyone, my name is Jonas and I am excited to be sharing my passion for computer science with you.
+Hi, my name is Jonas and I am excited to be sharing my passion for computer science with you.
 As an IT Master's student with a specialization in Image Processing and 3D Computing, I have developed a fascination for mixing technology with creativity.

 ## Education
 Through my academic experiences I gained the skills and knowledge to work with various software tools and technologies, including C/C++, Python, PyTorch, OpenGL, Blender, Maya.
 Through various projects I have developed expertise in image processing techniques, 3D modeling, and computer graphics.